dochy-ksti/munyorunyoru/readme.md

 ||  ↑typename ↑2024 ↑6     ↑ the container of the data for child lines
 ```
 ↑ The first argument(2024) is consumed to the first 'usize'.
 The second(6) is to the second.
-If a line have children, the last item must be Vec the enum which captures the child lines.
+If a line have children, the last item must be Vec of the enum which captures the child lines.

 Because the arguments don't have names, you need to convert them to be a decent data structure.